OpenGenus/cosmos/windows/activities.md

 * Get latest 10 tweets done by the user.
 Speak/type "get my tweets" and top 10 tweets done by the user(you) will be shown with the time when it was tweeted
 * You can get a list of everyone you follow from twitter by saying "get list of people I follow on twitter"
 * "***Command in Spanish***" You just need to speak/type "spanish" and then give your command(in Spanish language).
 For example, speak/type "spanish abierto facebook.com" opens facebook homepage, "spanish buscar India" does a google search for India.
+* "***Command in French***" You just need to speak/type "french" and then give your command(in French language).
+For example, speak/type "french ouvert facebook.com" opens facebook homepage, "french trouver C drive" opens C drive.
 >In cases where the commands are separated by '/', use any one of the mentioned commands
 >For example, use either ***What is your name*** or ***Identify Yourself*** or ***Who are you***.
 Don't type all of them at once.